-SEC 098 Review Shorthand (0-4)

-Designed for students with some knowledge of Gregg shorthand.
+SEC 098 Review Shorthand (0-4) 2 hrs.
+Designed for students with one semester of Gregg shorthand.
 Provides a complete review of theory and additional dictation practice to enable the student to reach the 60 wpm rate required for entry into SEC 126.
 Prerequisite: Consent of instructor or coordinator.